progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--Now you’ll explore a number of very powerful things that Git can do that you may not necessarily use on a day-to-day basis but that you may need at some point.-->

-Als nächstes werden wir einige sehr mächtige Werkzeuge besprechen, die dir Git zur Verfügung stellt.
+Als nächstes werden wir einige sehr mächtige Werkzeuge besprechen, die Dir Git zur Verfügung stellt.
 Du wirst zwar nicht unbedingt jeden Tag verwenden, aber mit Sicherheit an einem bestimmten Punkt gute brauchen können.

 <!--## Revision Selection ##-->
 ## Revision Auswahl ##